ERP Cost Comparison: Which is Cheaper: Cloud or On-Premises?

 First, a Word of Caution

-ERP cost comparisons between cloud and on-premises software can be like comparing apples to oranges, however.
+ERP system price comparisons between cloud and on-premises software can be like comparing apples to oranges, however.
 The best approach is to determine which type of software ticks the most boxes for the company’s current and future needs.

 To do this, it’s important to consider the overall cost structure and weigh the advantages and disadvantages of each option.
 Factors ERP buyers must consider include upfront costs, ongoing maintenance and support costs, scalability, flexibility, and security and compliance requirements.
 Ultimately, the decision will depend the company’s unique needs and preferences.